syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/download-and-installation.md

 ## Install through the JetBrains Rider

-The following steps explain how to install the Essential® UI Kit for .NET MAUI plugin from JetBrains Rider.
+The following steps explain how to install the Essential® UI Kit for .NET MAUI Plugin from JetBrains Rider.

 1. Open JetBrains Rider.

 2. Navigate to **File > Settings > Plugins**.

-3. Select the **Marketplace** tab and type **Essential® UI Kit for .NET MAUI** in the search field, Click the Install button on the plugin.
+3. Select the **Marketplace** tab and type **Essential® UI Kit for .NET MAUI** in the search field, then click the **Install** button on the plugin.

     ![Installing Essential UI Kit for .NET MAUI Plugin](images/Installation.png)